We are searching for

 Adjusting Your Mirrors to Minimize Blind Spots

 It's essential that you calibrate the mirrors of your vehicle to give you the clearest view of what's on either side of you.
 To do this, sit in your seat like normal and look out each mirror, making adjustments until you can see nearly all of the lane next to you with only a slight amount of your vehicle's rear end in view.
-If you do this with both side mirrors, you'll minimize your blind spots, and you'll be able to drive more safely than if your mirror is misconfigured.
+If you do this with both side mirrors, you'll minimize your car's blind spots, and you'll be able to drive more safely than if your mirror is misconfigured.

 Relying on Modern Blind Spot Sensors

 Many modern vehicles come with sensors to help you monitor vehicle blind spot locations.
 These sensors tell you when cars or trucks are in the blind spots of your ride.
-Most of the systems use cameras or infrared sensors to see objects in the known blind spots of your current vehicle.
+Most of the systems use rear view mirror cameras or infrared sensors to see objects in the known blind spots of your current vehicle.
 When those locations are filled with an object, a light glows, telling you the blind spot has a car in it.
 If you get into the habit of looking at those light indicators before changing lanes, you can avoid most collisions and issues caused by blind spots.
-The indicators are good for pulling out of a parking space and for whenever else you have to think about blind spots while driving.
+The indicators are good for pulling out of a parking space and for whatever else you have to think about blind spots while driving.

 When evaluating a vehicle, one of the things you should do is consider what the vehicle's blind spot locations are.
 Use them to help you decide how hard a vehicle will be to drive after you purchase it.
 Always look at any safety features the vehicle comes with as well, including blind spot warning systems and backup cameras.
 You can use all these details and a car history report to help you choose a vehicle that will be safest and most enjoyable for you to drive.

 By understanding the blind spots around your vehicle, you can drive more safely and stay out of trouble in most driving situations.
-Blind spots are different for every vehicle, so you must spend time getting to know your ride and understanding how you should check for blind spots, adjust your mirror and make the necessary changes you need to drive a different vehicle safely.
-There is a learning curve with any vehicle, and having a full understanding of how to work with your blind spots is essential to driving safely and being an effective driver overall.
+Blind zones are different for every automobile, so you must spend time getting to know your ride and understanding how you should check for blind spots, adjust your mirror and make the necessary changes you need to drive a different vehicle safely.
+There is a learning curve with any vehicle, and having a full understanding of how to work with your car blind spots is essential to driving safely and being an effective driver overall.

 Related Articles